seanox/devwex/README.md

 # Features
 - __Modular Architecture__
-  Seanox Devwex is a experimental server engine with a modular architecture for (web)servers and applications, which are integrated via the provided Server and Module API.
-The own ClassLoader supports the loading and unloading of servers and modules at the runtime.
+  The experimental server engine supports a modular architecture for (web)servers and applications that are integrated via the server and module API provided.
+The own class loader supports the loading and unloading of servers and modules at the runtime.
 In addition, cascaded constructors for servers and modules are supported.
 Along with classic inheritance, constructors can be chained, which enables the insertion of additional class loaders, for example.
 - __Central Configuration__